Logo - eonum

 TARDOC tariff

-With the TARDOC tariff, a new fee-for-service tariff is ready, which is expected to be introduced together with the outpatient flat rates from 2025.
+With the TARDOC tariff, a new fee-for-service tariff is ready, which will be introduced together with the outpatient flat rates from 2026.
 It is intended to replace the previous fee-for-service tariff TARMED, for which several revision approaches have failed.

 Development history of the TARDOC and future prospects